You may wish to see a page on ancient Porto first.

 (below) the side of the complex towards the sea

-Formosus, Bishop of Porto (and Pope in 891-96) relocated the bishopric see to Isola Tiberina; some of the relics of St. Hippolytus were moved to S. Giovanni Calibita and S. Bartolomeo all'Isola became the new cathedral.
+Formosus, Bishop of Porto (and Pope in 891-896) relocated the bishopric see to Isola Tiberina; some of the relics of St. Hippolytus were moved there and S. Bartolomeo all'Isola became the new cathedral.
 In 1119 the diocese of Porto incorporated that of S. Rufina in the western environs of Rome.

 In 1463, at a time of a renewed interest in the Ancient World, Cardinal Juan de Carvajal, Bishop of Porto, decided to resurrect the original see of his diocese by receiving Pope Pius II in a temporary accommodation inside a small medieval castle near Trajan's Harbour.